-Guard principle defines proper defensive positioning of the hands and arms.
-A good guard position reduces the number of available targets that you present to an opponent.
-It also protects you while you are striking.
+Guard principle, also known as 'One In/One Out' defines proper defensive positioning of the hands and arms.
+A good guard position reduces the number of available targets that we present to an opponent.
+It also protects us while we are striking.

-During striking or blocking, always move the other hand back to a defensive position (one hand out, one hand in).
-If you extend two arms simultaneously (two out), you will not be able to block your opponent's counterstrike.
+During striking, we always move the other hand back to a defensive position (one hand out, one hand in).
+If we extend two arms simultaneously (two out), we will not be able to block our opponent's counter-strike.

 The Guard Defined

-- Line your hands up with your opponent's shoulders.
-If your hands are too close together, you open up targets on the outside where we are anatomically weak.
-If your hands are too far apart, it will be difficult to block strikes to the center and your delayed response will cause you to get hit.
+- Line your hands up with your opponent's shoulders (from over our shoulder, not from our line of sight).
+If our hands are too close together, we open up targets on the outside where we are anatomically weak.
+If our hands are too far apart, it will be difficult to block strikes to the center and our delayed response will cause us to get hit.
 Shoulder width is a good spot.